 “We now have a quality time-series dataset on the exchanges of water and carbon from the site’s flux tower before, during and after the fire event, which was the first in this forest since 1898!

 Such data are very rare globally and may challenge some of our assumptions about carbon losses during fires.”

 Analyses of the data indicate that there were several spikes in atmospheric concentrations of CO2 leading up to the fire and that around 10 tonnes CO2 per hectare was lost within a few hours during the passage of the fire.
 That is about the same amount of CO2 that almost two homes emit in a year.
 Work continues and will be published soon…

 In late November 2019, TERN’s Ecosystem Surveillance team joined Tim at the Warra site to conduct detailed vegetation and soil monitoring.
 Scattered in and around the Warra SuperSite are four one-hectare monitoring plots.
 Baseline data at the plots were collected in 2012 and since then have been used in studies that are, for example, improving bushfire behaviour models for Tasmanian wet forests and predicting how forests will respond to global change and forestry management.

-The field team used TERN’s AusPlots Forests Survey Protocols to collect extensive information on soils, vegetation structure and composition, alongside information on species occurrence, community composition and assemblage distributional patterns across the landscape.
+The field team used TERN’s AusPlots Forests Survey Protocols (Field Survey Apps) to collect extensive information on soils, vegetation structure and composition, alongside information on species occurrence, community composition and assemblage distributional patterns across the landscape.
 They also collected hundreds of plant and soil samples that will be identified by experts and stored in herbaria and TERN’s open-access sample library.

 Dr Wardlaw says that the on-ground data and samples collected at Warra will allow researchers to better understand post-fire ecosystem responses from all angles.